Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 Over-the-counter kits measure luteinizing hormone (LH), which surges just before ovulation.
 A positive test indicates that you’re likely to ovulate within the next 24-36 hours.

-By observing these signs, you can better gauge when you’re most fertile and assess the risk associated with having unprotected sex shortly before your period.
+By observing these signs, you can better gauge when you’re most fertile and assess the risk associated with having unprotected sex shortly before your expected period.

 The Role of Contraceptives in Preventing Pregnancy